chiranjeevi-makam/spur.fit/README.md

 # Dribble design

-This is a dribble design, converted to a React js 18.2.0 app.
+This is a dribble design, Developed by React Technology.

 ## Run Locally